 Satisfyingly, well before the works had even completed, the global co-working phenomenon WeWork committed to lease all of the office space to create their flagship London HQ.
-At the lower levels of One Poultry, the successful Social Entertainment Ventures, is building out a new concept, Puttshack, that is set to be a new leisure and dining experience to energise the evening life of the area.
+At the lower levels of One Poultry, the pioneering Social Entertainment Ventures built a new concept, Puttshack – fusing together tech, experience, leisure and mini golf.

 The journey ended with HANA, one of South Korea’s leading investors, purchasing One Poultry for £183M in December 2018.

 150,000 sq ft